Zettlr/zettlr-docs/docs/en/core/tables.md

 > Attention!
 When you activate the table by clicking inside one of the cells, you are entering the edit mode.
 To save your changes, make sure to **click outside of the table once you are done**, to exit the editing mode!
 Only then will the changes you've made to the table be applied to the underlying Markdown table.

+> Attention!
+The table editor currently does not support citations, footnotes, and math formulae.
+You have to disable the table editor in Preferences when you are using any of these in tables.

 ## Keyboard Navigation

 You have the following shortcuts at your disposal: